Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 3.2

-Memory Bandwidth: Memory bandwidth is the largest amount of information (measured in megabytes per second) that can be moved past the external memory interface within a second.
-It is worked out by multiplying the interface width by its memory clock speed.
-If the card has DDR type memory, it should be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, HDR and high resolutions.
+Memory Bandwidth: Bandwidth is the max amount of data (measured in megabytes per second) that can be transferred across the external memory interface in one second.
+It is calculated by multiplying the card's interface width by the speed of its memory.
+If it uses DDR type RAM, it must be multiplied by 2 again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The higher the bandwidth is, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed in one second.
-This number is calculated by multiplying the total amount of texture units of the card by the core speed of the chip.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
+This figure is calculated by multiplying the total texture units by the core speed of the chip.
 The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in a second.
+It is measured in millions of texels per second.

 Display Prices